A crucial vote on whether to hold a referendum on legalising voluntary euthanasia looks set to go down to the wire, according to a poll of all MPs.

-That counts a number of MPs, including Prime Minister Jacinda Ardern and Finance Minister Grant Robertson, have who indicated they will only back a plebiscite it there's no other way to get the bill through.
+That counts a number of MPs, including Prime Minister Jacinda Ardern and Finance Minister Grant Robertson, who have indicated they will back a plebiscite only it there's no other way to get the bill through.

 And 10 of those undeclared politicians voted for the End of Life Choice Bill at its second reading.
 It's likely at least five or six of them will back the referendum to ensure the bill can pass into law, like their colleagues.